 We recommend that you keep a line item allowance in this category to be able outfit and decorate your new building to your liking and complete the experience.

 Designing your dream project is exciting!
 You’ve likely been thinking about all the things you want it to be for some time.
 Often, dreams don’t match the financial reality of what you are able to afford.
 This is OK, and is the case for most people.
-In order to bring your dream to life, you and your partner will need to be able to prioritize (Do you really need that fourth bedroom?
+In order to bring your dream to life, you will need to be able to prioritize (Do you really need that fourth bedroom?
 Could the kids’ playroom double as the family game room?) so that the project can keep moving and align with your budget.

 We are your partners and want to design a project you will love.
 In order to do this, it is vital we receive honest feedback in real time.
 Design is an iterative process, and it will take a few iterations and rounds of feedback to land on the solution that is just right for you.
 If you can articulate what is and isn’t working for you while we work through the process, it will help us reach the desired goal faster.